Display-Lab/psdo/DICTIONARY.md

 "a discrete scale with two formal properties that (1) the instances can be distinguished from each another and (2) that one instance on a scale can be judged greater than, less than, or equal to another instance on the same scale" http://purl.obolibrary.org/obo/psdo#psdo_0000025
 ## performance dimension
-"a represented dimension where the elements are about measurements, decisions, aggregates, and/or calculations related to measured behavior" http://purl.obolibrary.org/obo/psdo#psdo_0000037
+"a represented dimension where the attributes are about measurements, decisions, aggregates, and/or calculations related to measured behavior" http://purl.obolibrary.org/obo/psdo#psdo_0000037
 ## performance gap
-the perception of distance between a focal element and a comparator http://purl.obolibrary.org/obo/psdo#psdo_0000029
+the distance between marks that bear roles focal element and a comparative element http://purl.obolibrary.org/obo/psdo#psdo_0000029
 ## performance measure dimension
-a represented dimension where the elements are about the methods of measuring behavior http://purl.obolibrary.org/obo/psdo#psdo_0000035
+a represented dimension where the attributes are about the methods of measuring behavior http://purl.obolibrary.org/obo/psdo#psdo_0000035
 ## performance report
 a report for the purpose of providing performance summary information to a recipient of an intervention